How to Recognize Signs It’s Time for Assisted Living

 Check with the community that your loved one is moving to, suggests Vasquez.
 Many care homes, she says, offer support groups and other resources for families.
 These resources can help you come to terms with the idea that sometimes the best decision for the health and happiness of both parties is putting your loved one into care.

 “We have to know that as a human being, we can only do so much without taxing our health,” says Vasquez.

-We want to hear from readers, too—what advice would you give to caregivers struggling with the decision to put a loved one in assisted living?
-Let us know in the comments.
+What advice would you give to caregivers struggling with the decision to put a parent or senior loved one in assisted living?
+We’d like to hear your suggestions in the comments below.